gen-covid/pmm_v1/README.md

 The required inputs for this step are the VCF files and VEP annotation files divided by chromosomes and sorted by ensembl gene code.
 GRCh38 is assumed as a reference genome.

-To execute this step run:
-bash boolean_features.sh to sort the annotation files by gene python featurize.py to create the CSV with boolean features

 The boolean representations are described in the following subsections.
 Each boolean representation is saved in a CSV file with corresponding name, which is then used for fitting the model.

 ### data_al1_rare
 The following variants are selected:
 Variants with frequency in gnomAD_NFE/ExAC_EUR < 1%
-Indels with unknown frequency that appear only once in the dataset Missense with unknown frequency in gnomAD_NFE/ExAC_EUR Variants that are classified as Pathogenic or Likely Pathogenic in CLINSIG with frequency in gnomAD_NFE/ExAC_EUR < 5% Feature i,j is 1 if gene i in sample j has at least one variant in the previous list (it doesn’t matter if the variant is in homozygosis or heterozygosis).
+Variants that are classified as Pathogenic or Likely Pathogenic in CLINSIG with frequency in gnomAD_NFE/ExAC_EUR < 5% Feature i,j is 1 if gene i in sample j has at least one variant in the previous list (it doesn’t matter if the variant is in homozygosis or heterozygosis).

 ### data_al2_rare
 The following variants are selected:
 Variants with frequency in gnomAD_NFE/ExAC_EUR < 1%
-Indels with unknown frequency that appear only once in the dataset Missens with unknown frequency
 Variants that are classified as Pathogenic or Likely Pathogenic in CLINSIG with frequency in gnomAD_NFE/ExAC_EUR < 5% Feature i,j is 1 if gene i in sample j has at least one homozygous variant or two heterozygous variants in the previous list.
 For male subjects, hemizygous variants on chromosome X are also considered.